wallabag/website/pages/news/20260612-documentation-move/index.md

 ---
-title: 'We moved our user documentation'
+title: 'Change on the documentation repository'
 draft: true
 date: 2026-06-12 14:00:00 +02:00
 description: